toddcf/pielcanela2/README.md

 1. Once the INFANT MASSAGE page is ready, link to that and delete the modal.
 2. PAYMENTS card:
-  1. animate.css each logo, one after another.
+  1. animate.css and Waypoints each logo, one after another.
 3. Make each card pop up into frame when user scrolls down, using Waypoints and animate.css.